 While dark chocolate has many beneficial to health qualities it is also high in fat and calories, so moderation is a key.

 Raw cacao bites can be a healthy choice for when that sugar craving kicks in.
 Place cacao, Medjool dates and your favourite nuts into a food processor and blend until smooth.
 Make balls with your hands and voila - they are ready to serve.

 Walnuts contain alpha-linolenic acid, an omega-3 fatty acid that’s good for bones.
 This fatty acid has a number of wide-ranging benefits, and walnuts also contain reasonably high concentrations of calcium.
 If you’re looking for a calcium-rich nut, however, almonds are the clear winner.

-While it’s true that walnuts are extremely calorie-rich, they also contain lots of nutrients your body needs.
+While it’s true that walnuts are extremely calorie-rich, they also contain lots of nutrients your body will appreciate.
 In moderation, nuts can be very nutritious.

 Crushed walnuts blend well with a base of rice or your choice of carb for a homemade protein bar recipe.
 Add some antioxidant goji berries for a tangy, nutritious punch.

-Spinach bakes well into savoury baked goods.
+Spinach can be a great addition to most savoury baking recipes.
 The next time you crave something crunchy and salty, consider spinach as a great baking ingredient for calcium, vitamin C, and many other nutrients.